-7 Heavy Snack Foods That Will Totally Ruin Your Sleep, If You Let Them
+7 Foods That Prevent Sleep, But Only If You Let Them Steal Your Snooze

 At about 11 p.m. every night, long after dinner and just before bed, I often find myself hankering for a snack.
 Instead of settling for some chamomile tea, I usually want something rather heavy (read: nachos), or abundantly filled with chocolate.
 There's just something comforting about it, you know?
 But rumor has it, a lot of foods prevent sleep, and nighttime eating apparently isn't all that good for you.

 And certain heavier snacks --like the ones I often crave and salivate over-- are just awful for the quality of your snooze.